Noisy Deadlines

 Nirvana is a cloud-based task manager that can be accessed online on any platform and has Windows, iOS and Android apps as well.
 There is a basic version with some limitations (like the number of projects), a complete Pro version or a Lifetime subscription (you can check their pricing here).
 Disclaimer: I'm not affiliated with the company in any way.
 It's just an app that I love!

 Nirvana is made by a small independent team in Canada.
 So don't expect constant updates.
 The team is very deliberate on improvements and that makes the app extremely reliable.
-It brings together he GTD concepts beautifully.
+It brings together GTD concepts beautifully.
 The developers attended the GTD Summit in 2019.

 Read more...